Tools of Data Collection

 4. It is possible to give human touch to schedule.

-5. Removal of doubts is possible because face to face interaction is there.
+5. Removal of doubts is possible because face to face interaction is

 6. It is possible to know about the defects of the interviewee.